cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 ## Sub-Protocols

 The channel upgrade process consists of the following sub-protocols: `initUpgradeHandshake`, `startFlushUpgradeHandshake`, `openUpgradeHandshake`, `cancelChannelUpgrade`, and `timeoutChannelUpgrade`.
-In the case where both chains approve of the proposed upgrade, the upgrade handshake protocol should complete successfully and the `ChannelEnd` should upgrade to the new parameters in OPEN state.
+In the case where both chains approve of the proposed upgrade, the upgrade handshake protocol should complete successfully and the `ChannelEnd` should upgrade to the new parameters in `OPEN` state.

 ### Utility Functions

 `initUpgradeHandshake` is a sub-protocol that will initialize the channel end for the upgrade handshake.
 It will validate the upgrade parameters and store the channel upgrade.
 All packet processing will continue according to the original channel parameters, as this is a signalling mechanism that can remain indefinitely.
 The new proposed upgrade will be stored in the provable store for counterparty verification.
-If it is called again before the handshake starts, then the current proposed upgrade will be replaced with the new one and the channel sequence will be incremented.
+If it is called again before the handshake starts, then the current proposed upgrade will be replaced with the new one and the channel upgrade sequence will be incremented.

 ```typescript
 // initUpgradeHandshake will verify that the channel is in the